The ILPA Landscape Photography Summit

 to learn more, see more, feel more, and communicate more through our art.

 The ILPA landscape photography summit is more than just another landscape photography workshop.
 The Summit is meant to be a haven for creativity.
 It’s a weekend retreat from the hectic and numerous distractions of everyday life, so that you can turn your complete and undivided attention towards growing as a photographer in the glorious setting of the Canadian Rockies.
-The Banff Landscape Photography Summit is a photography conference where you can immerse yourself 100% into your photography and learn from leading professionals in the field.
+The ILPA Landscape Photography Summit held, in beautiful Banff National Park again this year, is a photography conference where you can immerse yourself 100% into your photography and learn from leading professionals in the field.

 The Canadian Rockies is one of the most beautiful places on Earth for landscape photography and they have inspired internationally recognized visual artists to travel here to study and create for over a century.
 Banff National Park is one of the four mountain parks which collectively create one of the most beautiful natural landscapes on Earth earning them two UNESCO world heritage site designations in the environment category.
 This dramatic and inspirational landscape should be on every landscape photographer’s bucket list.
 Having the opportunity to come here to study your craft is just the icing on the proverbial cake when you consider the lineup of professionals we have to present their material to you.